 For me, this is not a problem of people having guns because anyone who wants to do something like this can get his hands on a gun in the black market, even if ALL guns were illegal.
 When did prohibition of alcohol stop people who really wanted it from being able to get it?

-It is even less a problem about guns for me because I grew up in an age when kids drove to high school with gun racks over the rear window of their pickup trucks, sometimes with guns in them, and no one cared and no school shooting ever happened.
+It is even less a problem about guns for me because I grew up in an age when kids drove to high school with gun racks over the rear window of their pickup trucks, sometimes with guns in them.
+They parked them openly visible in the high-school parking lot, and no one cared and no school shooting ever happened.
 None of us ever even worried that it would happen because it never had.
 We built gun racks and cabinets in wood shop, often without locks, and no shop teacher was the least bit worried about how the cabinet would be used.

-So, whether the target is a president like Trump, with whom I find as many dislikable things that I strongly disagree with as I did with Biden for four years, it troubles me to see any of them, Kirk included, gunned down for expressing their views.
+So, whether the target is a president like Trump, with whom I find as many dislikable things that I strongly disagree with as I did with Biden for four years (who had different dislikable things), it troubles me to see any of them, Kirk included, gunned down for expressing their views.
 Both the Left and the Right in America have been talking far more violently since Trump’s first term—talking about civil war like it needs to happen.

 I agree with Speaker of the House Mike Johnson, who said in response to this incident in congress today,